persevie/grimoire-css/README.md

 ## CSS Optimization: Minification, Vendor Prefixes, and Deduplication - All with CSS Cascade in Mind

 Grimoire CSS takes optimization seriously.
-It generates only the CSS that’s actually used, and it monitors for duplicates right from the start, ensuring no unnecessary styles sneak through.
-This happens at the very **early stages** of generation, so by the time the process finishes, you’ve got a lean, clean stylesheet.
+It generates only the CSS that's actually used, and it monitors for duplicates right from the start, ensuring no unnecessary styles sneak through.
+This happens at the very **early stages** of generation, so by the time the process finishes, you've got a lean, clean stylesheet.

-But it doesn’t stop there.
+But it doesn't stop there.
 Grimoire CSS integrates **LightningCSS** to take your code to the next level:

 - **Minification**: It shrinks your CSS without sacrificing readability or maintainability.
-- **Vendor Prefixes**: Automatically adds necessary prefixes for cross-browser compatibility, and even generates a `.browserlistrc` file using 'defaults' if you don’t already have one.
+- **Vendor Prefixes**: Automatically adds necessary prefixes for cross-browser compatibility based on your browserslist configuration:
+  - Uses `.browserslistrc` if it exists in your project
+  - Falls back to 'defaults' if no configuration is found
+  - Supports custom browserslist configuration in in-memory mode
 - **Deduplication**: Duplicate CSS?
 Not here.
 Grimoire keeps a close watch and ensures that only the needed CSS is generated.
+- **Modern CSS Features**: Automatically transforms modern CSS features for better browser compatibility

 All of this happens while preserving the **CSS cascade** - no unintentional overwrites, no broken styles.
-Just clean, optimized CSS that’s ready for any environment.
+Just clean, optimized CSS that's ready for any environment.

 ## Performance-Driven by Rust